 The 13,000 Cambodian and South Vietnamese troops who re-opened Cambodia's Highway Four just over a week ago are treated as heroes by the Government.

-The 13,000 Cambodian and South Vietnamese troops who re-opened Cambodia's Highway Four just over a week ago are treated as heroes by the Government.
+Background: The 13,000 Cambodian and South Vietnamese troops who re-opened Cambodia's Highway Four just over a week ago are treated as heroes by the Government.
 But there is still little traffic using the American-built strategic road, linking Phnom Penh with the coast and the oil refineries at Kompong Som.

 Near the capital, things seem back virtually to normal, with the usual checkpoints on the road, but few of the cars checked have come the full 150 miles (240 kms) from the coast.
 Most have come from nearby towns.